outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use keys for sorts using operator.itemgetter()
 	- dont use sets for conditions like checking membership of an item in a list
 	- use linked lists which allocate memory as needed, each item in a linked list can be stored in a different location, although lookup times are slower in linked lists, linked lists are faster at adding elements at the start of the linked list
+	- use numpy arrays instead of lists for large data bc numpy arrays use less memory and are faster
+	- use sets to check if an item is in a group of items, dicts to efficiencly store and retrieve data, and tuples to group values together
+	- use lazy loading of data to only load data when needed
+	- use hdfs or parquet formats to save data on disk and load only the parts that are needed
+	- use memory_profiler or psutil to identify memory leaks

+- other tips
+	- use context managers to handle resources (files, sockets, db connections) in an efficient way by defining a context in which a resource is used and automatically open and close the resource
+	- use try-except blocks to handle exceptions rather than failing
+	- group errors with ExceptionGroup to handle them all at once
+	- use the traceback module to see detailed error info
+	- use TaskGroups to run similar tasks together as opposed to asyncio.gather which fails on the first exception
+	- use decimal instead of float for calculations
+	- use f"{value:.2f}" to control decimal places
+	- use math module for square roots, logs, and trig functions
+	- use numpy for faster, more complex operations like matrix operations, fourier transforms and statistical operations
+	- use scipy for scientific operations, signal processing, optimization, interpolation, and integration

+- term definitions
+	- encapsulation
+	- polymorphism
+	- __init__.py (for shared functions and variables across the package)

 - handlers for security bugs
 	- cross site scripting